 After the routes were created using the make closest facility layer tool, a map was generated to show the various best routes assigned by the tool (Figure 2).
 From there more quantitative analysis could be run regarding the amount of miles driven in each county and the cost (Figures 3-5).

-that could be incurred each year on each county per the
+This graph was created to further illustrate the hypothetical cost that could be incurred each year on each county per the calculations performed and previously mentioned parameters (Figure 4) |

 These results have several interesting aspects to them.
 Many sand mine trucks appear to be taking the same routes to get the to rail terminals (Figure 2), this could put a very heavy load on these roads in particular and they may need special attention.
 However, the amount of hypothetical yearly cost is relatively lower than expected (Figures 3-5).
 This could be due to inaccurate assumptions of 50 trips a year and 2.2 cents per mile.
 More research and analysis will need to be run in order fine tune the knowledge regarding potential costs of trucking the sand to rail terminals.